hwnd32/telegram-bot-sdk/README.md

 Telegram Bot API - PHP SDK
 ==========================

+> Vendor folder is empty!
+No Laravel Dependencies and Guzzle Client!

 > Telegram Bot PHP SDK lets you develop Telegram Bots in PHP easily!
 Supports Laravel out of the box.
 >
 > [Telegram Bot API][link-telegram-bot-api] is an HTTP-based interface created for developers keen on building bots for Telegram.